-Limitations can be a good thing to motivate creativity.
+Limitations can be designed to require creativity.
 Requirements in an assignment narrow the realm in which one is allowed to operate, making it easier to focus on a problem or an issue.
 We can find some useful teaching strategies by looking at how artists generate ideas.
-Many artists use a device called “changing habits of work”.
-An artist may be feeling like everything is becoming redundant and familiar.
-In order to force a new idea to the surface, an artist might reverse the order of work, change the medium, change the scale, forbid a certain common component in the work, and so on.
+What if every project, every assignment, every task, and so on was limited to in the sense that nothing is allowed to be repeated unless at least one thing is intentionally changed.
+Many artists use a device called “changing habits of work.”
+When an artist is feeling like everything is becoming redundant and familiar, they force a new idea to the surface.
+An artist might reverse the order of work, change the medium, change the scale, forbid a certain common component in the work, and so on.
 These are limitations to jog or jump start the creative impulse.
-Creativity is latent within each of us, but for some of us, it needs to be awakened.
-One way to bring to to the surface is to force a change of thinking habits by not allowing a trite response.

-In creative teaching, assignment limitations provide a way to change the student's habits of work.
+In creative teaching, assignment limitations can provide a way to change the student's habits of work.
 When a student isn't allowed to repeat a familiar pathway into the work, additional creative effort is expended to succeed.
 So long as the difficulty level is reasonable, new learning happens.
 A new approach is learned.
-When I have a student who complains about the limitations of an assignment, I explain the learning theory as the rationale for the limitations.
+When I have a student who complains that this is a limitation, I have to explain the learning theory as the rationale for the limitations.
 If a student persists, I also tell them that I can accept student proposals that violate the limitations if they propose things that are at least as creative and as difficult as the thing I assign.
 They must also convince me that they are not simply repeating a previous successful pattern.

 I often use introductory practice related to the new requirements.
 These warm-ups build skill and confidence without showing examples.
 I avoid examples becuase, like showing answers in advance, it is most likely to reduce the need to prcatice creative thinking.
 Hands-on warm-ups can include experiments that lead to self-discovered results.